 So, you’re getting ready to hike the Inca Trail!
 Yay!
-But, wait, what in the world do you take with you?
-Well, hopefully you listened to the advice I gave in a separate post (Hint: link below) and booked a porter.
+But, wait, what in the world should be on your Inca Trail packing list?
+Well, hopefully you listened to the advice I gave in my lessons learned while hiking the Inca Trail and booked a porter.
 If not, pause and sort that out.
 You’ll thank me later.

 Clothing & Footwear

 If your pack is too heavy and you need to leave something behind, choose clothing.
-I chose to leave some items behind at the last minute and was so glad that I did.
+I left some items behind at the last minute and was so glad that I did.

 - Sports bra